pokono/angular-dob/README.md

 ### Credits

-Heavily inspired to Angular Payments. https://github.com/laurihy/angular-payments Thank You!
+Heavily inspired by Angular Payments. https://github.com/laurihy/angular-payments Thank You!

 ## Usage

-To use Angular DOB, add angularDob as a dependency to your AngularJS module or app.
+To use Angular DOB, add *angularDob* as a dependency to your AngularJS module or app.

-The module ships 2 directives, all of which should be added as attributes to elements.
+The module ships 2 directives, both of which should be added as attributes to elements.

 * dobValidate
 * dobFormat